Are you sure you want to go to an external site to donate a monetary value?

 Then you must have changed the

-somehow.
+@namesomehow.
 Works for me at this commit and the corresponding webhook update of OUJS Unit Test e.g. PASSOUJS is processing

-change.
+@nameas expected.
+If you change@nameit will always spawn a new script by design e.g. intended behavior... verify that you didn't change something that triggered a@namechange.
 You've done a bunch of changes and it's difficult to see what you've done isolated to these five scripts in your GH commit history... perhaps link all changes in... (see next note)... on GH.Finally this issue should be on GH if you feel it's an actual issue.
 Unreproducible on my end.

 Btw https://openuserjs.org/scripts/Mottie/GitHub_Indent_Comment_Blocks currently shows a publish date of Mar 26 2017... and where is this duplicate you are mentioning?